LetMeGoogleIt4You/CiscoZeroTouch/README.md

 Click this [link](https://github.com/LetMeGoogleIt4You/CiscoZeroTouch/blob/main/Environment%20Setup/README.md) to see the environment setup

 ## Understanding ZTP: A Brief Overview
 Zero-Touch Provisioning (ZTP) is just one of many zero-day deployment protocols.
 Another protocols includes Plug-and-Play (PnP), Preboot Execution Environment (PxE), and various manufacturer-specific "call home" functions hardcoeded on the device by the manufacturer.
-PnP, PxE and ZTP protocols leverage DHCP options to facilitate the deployment process without any human interaction.
+PnP, PxE and ZTP is a open protocols leverage DHCP options to facilitate the deployment process without any human interaction.
 We have selected ZTP for its efficiency and broad compatibility.

 ## ZTP in Action: